-This campaign allows you to show your target market an ad that invites them to like your Facebook page, and if they do, they’ll see a percentage of your posts in their newsfeed moving forward.
-See this example of a restaurant page like ad below:
+This campaign allows you to show your target market an ad that invites them to like your Facebook page.

 This is one of several restaurant Facebook ads we’ll suggest in this blog, but this is a crucial part and is at the top of the funnel.

 When we refer to top-of-funnel, we’re referring to this sales funnel: